Last Updated on July 25, 2022

 We have full bedding from Magic Linen and it’s been great!
 I love their colour options and as mentioned above I’m a huge fan of the fact that they sell the pieces both individually and as sets.

 I really like the wrinkly linen look however of the linen sheets I’ve tried these have a thicker yarn and are more casual/rustic than some finer woven linen sheets.
-So I’d only recommend Magic Linen if you really love that “linen look”.
+So they are definitely for those who love that “linen look”.

 Based in: Lithuania, ships international